dask/dask-ml/docs/source/hyper-parameter-search.rst

    These estimators require the optional ``distributed`` library.

-These are make repeated calls to the ``partial_fit`` method of the estimator.
+These make repeated calls to the ``partial_fit`` method of the estimator.
 Naturally, these classes determine when to stop calling ``partial_fit`` by `adapting to previous calls`.
-The most basic level of this is to stop training if the score doens't improve, which ``IncrementalSearchCV`` does.
+:class:`~dask_ml.model_selection.IncrementalSearchCV` implements the most basic adaptation scheme: training stops when the score stops improving.

 Basic use